 variable to account for this.

-<- log(1000 + 1) dose
+dose <- log(1000 + 1)

-<- 1000 * coef(rbwPoint_msm)[2] * dose rbwPoint_tau
+rbwPoint_tau <- 1000 * coef(rbwPoint_msm)[2] * dose

 Next, we use the basic properties of the variance operator to derive the standard error.
 Again, we multiply the result by 1,000 given the scale of the outcome variable:

-<- stats::vcov(rbwPoint_msm)
+rbwPoint_vcov <- stats::vcov(rbwPoint_msm)

-rbwPoint_vcov <- 1000 * dose * sqrt(rbwPoint_vcov[2, 2]) rbwPoint_se
+rbwPoint_se <- 1000 * dose * sqrt(rbwPoint_vcov[2, 2])

 We also report the results using the functions from the CBPS and ipw packages.
 Recall from the introduction that the parametric CBPS is similar to IPW in that it requires explicit models for the conditional distributions of the treatment.
 However, it improves IPW by considering a set of balancing conditions during the propensity score estimation, thereby reducing sensitivity to model misspecification.
 By contrast, the nonparametric CBPS (npCBPS) does not require direct estimation of the propensity score; instead, it finds weights that maximize the empirical likelihood while meeting a set of balancing constraints.
 As such, like RBW, it avoids the need to specify a propensity score model.
 Readers can find the code detailing the construction of the CBPS and IPW weights in the supplementary material.